Homepage Using Frames Down End OmniMix - Pathway to Privacy

 Down Up Top Features

-OmniMix now offers you as a Windows user a convenient way to benefit from the Mixmaster remailer network.
-It works as a switchbox between your mail resp. news client and the outer world and either sends your messages directly to the destination or routes them through the Mixmaster remailer network in order to deliver them anonymously.
-If you need a replyable mail address, OmniMix assists you in setting up an account at one of the existing nym servers and afterwards automatically transforms outgoing and incoming messages accordingly.
+OmniMix offers you as a Windows user a convenient way to benefit from well-established anonymous remailer networks.
+It works as a switchbox between your mail resp. news client and the outer world and either sends your messages directly to the destination or routes them through the Mixmaster or Yamn remailer network in order to deliver them anonymously.
+If you need replyable mail addresses, OmniMix assists you in setting up accounts at nym servers and then automatically transforms outgoing and incoming messages accordingly.

 OmniMix Screenshot If there's no necessity of anonymous communication, simply use OmniMix to add features your client software itself is lacking: